WalletConnect/walletconnect-docs/docs/specs/clients/push/usage-of-history-api.md

 A cold start means that Push SDK running the first time on a device without any cached state.
 Account that is using for `enableSync` of PushClient API may already have some kind of history (pushSubscriptions, pushMessages).
 The purpose of using the HistoryAPI is to restore history and state after a cold start.

+Note: Launching a client after 30 days of inactivity is also considered a cold start

 ## Implementation

 1. W1 already have some `pushSubscriptions`, `pushMessages` history